Evangelizing Jewish People

 Asher Chee |

 Today, most Jewish people do not believe in Jesus Christ for salvation.
 As Christians, we love the Jewish people, and we want them to believe in Jesus so that they would be saved (Rom.
 10:1; 11:28).
-Some Christians try to share the Gospel with Jewish people, but this is often ineffective.
-Why is this the case?
+What is the most effective way to evangelize Jewish people?

 Romans 11:25 says: